psibi/psibi.github.io/posts/lsp-mode.md

 - Test suite for Terraform client.

-Also, I have been following the [releases of terraform-ls](https://github.com/hashicorp/terraform-ls/releases) and implementing the additional features like [this pull request](https://github.com/emacs-lsp/lsp-mode/pull/3684) for making it compatible with the new features provided by [terraform-ls v0.29.0](https://github.com/hashicorp/terraform-ls/releases/tag/v0.29.0).
-Although, most of the time I didn't have to make any explicit changes as it's supported out of the box by lsp-mode.
+Also, I have been following the [releases of terraform-ls](https://github.com/hashicorp/terraform-ls/releases) and working on keeping the Terraform client compatible with the latest version like [this pull request](https://github.com/emacs-lsp/lsp-mode/pull/3684) for [v0.29.0](https://github.com/hashicorp/terraform-ls/releases/tag/v0.29.0).
+But most of the time it worked out of the box and I didn't have to make any explicit changes.

 That concludes my post on the various improvements made to the Terraform client.
 Do try out the latest version!
 Open an issue if you